DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 ## tl;dr

-dict2graph helps you to merge multiple datasets without losing informations about parent child relations.
+dict2graph helps you to merge multiple datasets without losing informations about parent child relations by creating "hubs".

 From